-Whenever you apply for new credit, your lender will pull a copy of your credit report to determine your creditworthiness.
-This is known as an “inquiry”.
-There are two types of credit inquiries.
-When you yourself request a copy of your credit report, it’s known as a “soft inquiry” and will not affect your credit score.
-On the other hand, a “hard inquiry” is performed when a lender or other financial organization review your report during their approval procedure.
-Hard inquiries do cause your credit score to drop a few points.
-While this might not seem like much of an impact at first, too many hard inquiries will cause your score to drop drastically.
+However, a hard inquiry or hard check happens when a lender or other financial organization reviews your report during an approval procedure.
+Hard inquiries can cause your credit scores to drop a few points.
+While this might not seem like much of an impact at first, too many hard inquiries may cause your score to drop more drastically.
 A hard inquiry can remain on your Equifax report for up to 3 years and up to 6 years with TransUnion.

 With both credit bureaus’ operations based strictly online, they usually accept any information provided by lenders without examining its accuracy.
-Therefore, any errors may go unnoticed, affecting your credit score negatively.
+Therefore, any errors may go unnoticed, which may affect your credit scores negatively.